The wide-format sign, display, advertising, apparel, and printing industries employ millions of people.

-But as its founder, I still have vivid memories of the Great Recession of 2007 which wiped out many of our competitors and their clients and could have easily killed a fledgling inkjet pioneer.
+I still have vivid memories of the Great Recession of 2007 which wiped out many businesses and could have sunk this fledgling inkjet pioneer.

-While we enjoyed rapid early adoption among eager customers for our inks, it was slower going with large clients, who were skeptical about our reliability and our security.
+While we enjoyed rapid early adoption for our inks, it was slower going with large clients, who were skeptical about our reliability and our security.

 So I relied on building a big enough user base among the printer-savvy adopters to show the rest of the business world that we are a serious player.
-It was a great strategy until the Great Recession.
+It was an appropriate strategy until the Great Recession.

 "Suddenly everything around us was falling apart."

-Many competitors and their customers were wiped out but amazingly many of our own clients remained.
-Their survival motivated our spirits as we went into crisis-management mode.
+Amazingly many of my clients remained.
+Their survival motivated my spirit as I jumped into crisis-management mode.

 We really had to hunker down and focus.
 I remember that our factory was quite more often than usual, really quite.

-We focus on questions like: "Why should I trust you to run my business?"
+We focus on questions like: "Why should I trust you to supply my business?"

 It was hard.
 We had to keep proving ourselves.